 Signs and Symptoms

-The signs and symptoms of Reye syndrome are almost always preceded by a viral illness, such as an upper respiratory tract infection (a cold, the flu, etc.), a diarrheal illness, or chickenpox.
-Many cases are mild and may even go undetected; others can be severe, requiring aggressive care.
+The signs and symptoms of Reye syndrome almost always follow the start of a viral illness, such as an upper respiratory tract infection (a cold, the flu, etc.), a diarrheal illness, or chickenpox.
+Many cases are mild and may even go undetected; others can be severe and need aggressive care.

-Reye syndrome can occur from 1 day to 2 weeks after a viral infection.
+Reye syndrome can start from 1 day to 2 weeks after a viral infection.
 The viral illnesses that lead to it are contagious, but the syndrome itself is not.

 - frequent vomiting